Health care for pet chickens

 Feather pecking is where hens peck and pull at the feathers of other hens, sometimes leading to more serious injuries and even cannibalism.
 It can affect hens in any system, including commercial farming systems and hens kept as pets.
 Outbreaks of feather pecking can happen suddenly.
 Read more about this in our guide to laying hen feather cover.

-- Chickens need regular worming, particularly if kept with the same outdoor area for more than a month.
+Chickens need regular worming, particularly if they're kept in the same outdoor area for more than a month.
 You should also check them regularly for parasites, and in particular:

-- Lice are 2 to 3 millimetres in size and can be found all over the body with eggs around the shafts of the feathers.
+- Lice - these are 2 to 3mm in size and can be found all over the body.
+They lay their eggs around the shafts of the feathers

-- Red mites are smaller and can be found under the wings, or in crevices within the house.
+- Red mites - these are smaller and can be found under the wings, or in crevices in the chicken house